 - anxiety and stress

-Unfortunately for many students, they are unable to control their drinking habit or drug use, and this often leads to student drug abuse and addiction.
+Unfortunately for many students, they cannot control their drinking habits or drug use, which often leads to student drug abuse and addiction.

 Alcohol the Legal Drug

-Alcohol is the most commonly abused drug among students and makes up the vast majority of student drug abuse problems on campus.
+Alcohol is the most commonly abused drug among students and makes up the vast majority of student drug abuse problems.
 Due to the social acceptance of alcohol consumption, it may be difficult to recognise students with a drinking problem.
-Alcohol is by far, the easiest, most accessible, legal drug available and the one drug that damages society the most.
+Alcohol is, by far, the easiest, most accessible, legal drug available and the one drug that damages society the most.
 Available everywhere and sold cheaply, at a discounted and subsidised rate, on campus in student unions and student bars throughout the UK.

 With the ready availability of cheap alcohol in social settings like student unions and student bars, it is socially acceptable for students to get drunk while out with friends.
 In reality, many students do not drink every night, and therefore they don’t see any harm in it.
 However, it can come with significant risks, especially binge drinking.
 Students that frequently drink are more likely to experience an increased chance of alcohol addiction, changes in brain development, memory issues, higher risk of suicide, higher risk of assault and possible alcoholic poisoning.

 Are you worried about how much alcohol you are drinking?

 Do you even know how much alcohol you are drinking?

 Discover what your relationship with alcohol is!
 You may be in control, but what if you’re drinking too much and need to take action?

 Use our quick and simple calculator tool to gauge your consumption level and understand more about the impact of your drinking on your health and wellbeing.
 Think about your drinking behaviour over the last 12 months and choose the closest answer that applies to you for each of the categories of alcohols below.